 Development of telephone and internet connectionsWith an average download speed of 107.29 Mbit/second for fixed-network broadband internet, South Korea ranked 21st in an international comparison.
 The upload rate was only 95.49 Mbit/second (7th place).

-, i.e. on tablets and smartphones, South Korea comes 2nd with a download speed of 166.70 Mbit/second.
-The upload speed of around 23 Mbit was enough for 4th place.
+In mobile internet, i.e. on tablets and smartphones, South Korea comes 3rd with a download speed of 109.65 Mbit/second.
+The upload speed of around 15 Mbit was only enough for 19th place.

 The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
 Values above 100% mean that, on average, every inhabitant has more than one connection.